Bounties-Network/StandardBounties/docs/documentation.md

     amountIsNotZero(value)
     amountEqualsValue(value)
 {
-    ContributionAdded(msg.sender, msg.value);
+    ContributionAdded(msg.sender, value);
 }
 ```

 #### ActivateBounty()
 If the bounty has sufficient funds to pay out each milestone at least once, it can be activated, allowing individuals to add submissions.
+Only the issuer is allowed to activate their bounty.
 ```
 function activateBounty(uint value)
     payable